Melissa Has Your Tickets to Dustin Lynch’s DJ Club Set at Island H20 Water Park

 To purchase tickets, click here.

 NO PURCHASE NECESSARY.
-5/11/26-5/15/26.
+5/18/26-5/21/26.
 Open to FL residents of Orange, Seminole, Osceola, Brevard, Flagler, Volusia, Lake, or Polk Counties, 18+.
 Be the announced designated caller at 1-844-254-9232 with the correct answer to trivia question to win.
 K92.3 may take additional callers until the correct answer is given.
-Up to five (5) winners will be selected.
+Up to four (4) winners will be selected.
 Odds vary.
 Prize: Four tickets to Island H20 Water Park night time event on 5/22/26 for Dustin Lynch DJ Club Set.
 ARV = $120.
 For full rules, click here.
 Sponsor: Cox Radio, LLC including d/b/a WWKA-FM, 4192 N John Young Parkway, Orlando, Florida, 32804.

 ©2026 Cox Media Group